 What is Electrodesiccation?

 At The Dermatology and Skin Cancer Surgery Center, we treat each patient with the utmost care and offer numerous alternatives for skin cancer treatment.
-Electrodesiccation and curettage is an outpatient, nonsurgical procedure that removes skin growths from specific areas on the body where benign, dysplastic, or cancerous growths may exist.
+Electrodesiccation and curettage is an outpatient procedure that removes skin growths from specific areas on the body where pre-cancerous or cancerous growths may exist.
 This simple procedure treats small lesions by scraping the skin down to the unaffected layer.
 The procedure eliminates cancerous cells and lesions on the skin, as well as those that are diagnosed as benign.
 This treatment causes minor scarring and mild discomfort.
 It has remained a proven and effective substitute for surgery and is used in cases where the growth only affects the top layers of the skin.
-Whether you choose to visit our Dallas, Rockwall, Allen, McKinney, or Gainesville office, our skilled dermatologists will use patience and precision to ensure that your procedure goes smoothly and that scarring is kept to a minimum.
+Our skilled dermatologists will use patience and precision to ensure that your procedure goes smoothly and that scarring is kept to a minimum.

 What to Expect